 • Closed-loop feedback mechanism for resolution of issues.

-The principle characteristic of the global trade supply chain is its dynamic nature.
-With ever-changing business scenarios and detection of new threats for supply chain security, it can be expected that rules and regulations will continue to evolve.
+The principal characteristic of the global trade supply chain is its dynamic nature.
+With ever-changing business scenarios and the detection of new threats for supply chain security, it can be expected that rules and regulations will continue to evolve.
 Although the WTO offers standards for formulating new regulations, standardization of global trade processes across nations is still quite a way off.
 Export Portal believes that it is essential for organizations to have more points of flexibility in the trade platform they use to be able to accommodate future scenarios.
 As an integrated system for managing global transactions, Export Portal makes this possible for all its users.

 Figure 7.
 Strong process-oriented framework for improving global trade